-General information about the safe and effective use of deferasirox tablets.
+General information about the safe and effective use of deferasirox tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use deferasirox for a condition for which it was not prescribed.
-Do not give deferasirox to other people, even if they have the same symptoms that you have.
+Do not use deferasirox tablets for a condition for which it was not prescribed.
+Do not give it to other people, even if they have the same symptoms you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about deferasirox that is written for health professionals.
+You can ask your healthcare provider or pharmacist for more information about deferasirox tablets.

-$\label{prop:continuous} What are the ingredients in deferasirox tablets?$
+What are the ingredients in deferasirox tablets?

-Active ingredient: deferasirox
+Deferasirox tablets: Active ingredient: deferasirox

-Inactive ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate, microcrystalline cellulose, povidone, and sodium lauryl sulfate.
+Inactive ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, poloxamer and povidone.
+The film coating contains hypromellose, FD&C Blue No. 2, polyethylene glycol, talc and titanium dioxide.